cmin764/tagterm/docs/installation.rst

     stat dist/tagterm    # details about the built executable

 And you'll find the built executable under this path: *dist/tagterm*.
-You can copy it anywhere and use as a standalone MZPE/ELF executable.
+You can copy it anywhere and use it as a standalone ELF/MZPE executable.
 Also, you can use the prebuilt ones, available under *bin* directory:

     * tagterm (pure Python script)